lxc/incus/doc/howto/import_machines_to_instances.md

 (import-machines-to-instances)=
 # How to import physical or virtual machines to Incus instances

-Incus provides a tool (`lxd-migrate`) to create a Incus instance based on an existing disk or image.
+Incus provides a tool (`incus-migrate`) to create a Incus instance based on an existing disk or image.

 You can run the tool on any Linux machine.
 It connects to a Incus server and creates a blank instance, which you can configure during or after the migration.